RedisLabs/redisraft/README.md

 means that a crashed process can re-start, load its state (log and snapshots) from disk and resume.

-The Raft module has a `persist` parameter which controls the persistence mode:
+The Raft module can work in either persistent or non-persistent mode.
+In persistent mode:
+1. A `raftlog=` parameter is required and specifies the name of the Raft log file to use.
+2. On startup, Raft log is read and applied on top of the latest snapshot (i.e.
+   RDB file as loaded by Redis).

+If no Raft log is specified, the module assumes it operates in non-persistent
+mode:
-1. In non-persistent mode, a crashed process is equivalent to a total node failure (i.e. a raft node crashed and lost its disk).
-If this happens, the process needs to re-join the cluster with a new ID when it's back up and receive the full log (or snapshot).  *This may not be entirely true, a Raft node may crash recover and still maintain it's ID*.
+1. If the process crashes, it is equivalent to a total node failure (e.g. as if a persistent Raft node crashed and lost its files).
-2. In persistent mode, the Raft log is persisted to disk and can be read in case of a process crash.
+2. On start, the process will need to re-join the cluster as a new node (require a new ID), and the operator will need to explicitly delete the old node ID.

 ### Log Compaction

-#### Strategies

 Raft defines a mechanism for compaction of logs by storing and exchanging snapshots.
 The snapshot is expected to be persisted just like the log, and include information that was removed from the log during compaction.

+#### Live Snapshot
 In the context of Redis, we can think about the Redis dataset as a constantly updated snapshot.
 If persistence is required, then our snapshot is version of the data that was last saved to RDB or AOF.

+#### Compaction Threshold

 **If persistence is not required**: we may be able to continuously compact the Raft log and remove entries that have been received by *all* cluster members.